Canadian Food for Children Co-Workers, B. C. Division

 Dayandang, Naga City, Philippines

-Excerpts from a letter by Mother Joan Clare to Joe Krentz, President, Canadian Food for Children Co-Workers, B. C. Division
+Excerpts from an email by Mother Joan Clare to Joe Krentz, President, Canadian Food for Children Co-Workers, B. C. Division

 Filipino boy with box of flour

-CFFC regularly ships containers of food to Mother Joan Clare in collaboration with Universal Aide Society.
+CFFC regularly ships containers of food to Mother Joan Clare.
 At times, a container of medical supplies and school supplies are requested.

 Filipino boy with pail of food